acce-cloud/hello-oodt/README.md

     [root@abc123] tail -f $OODT_HOME/cas-workflow/logs/cas_workflow.log

+    When the workflow has finished executing, the log file will show the message "Ingests were successful".

  5. Verify that products were generated and ingested (from inside the FM container):

     docker exec -it filemgr /bin/bash